Rāja yoga: Islamic period

 In early 11th century, the Persian scholar Al Biruni visited India, lived among Hindus for 16 years, and with their help translated several significant Sanskrit works into Arabic and Persian.
 One was Patanjali's Yogasutras.
 Along with generally accurate translations, Al Biruni's text has significant differences from Yogasutra manuscripts discovered in India during the 19th century.
 Al Biruni's record has helped modern scholars establish that Patanjali's Yogasutras manuscript existed in India in many versions, each with multiple commentaries by Hindu scholars.
 Some of these versions and commentaries are either lost or undiscovered.
 Al Biruni's translation preserved many of the core themes of Yoga philosophy of Hinduism; however, certain sutras and analytical commentaries were restated, making them more consistent with Islamic monotheistic theology.
 Al Biruni's version of Yoga Sutras reached Persia and Arabian peninsula by about 1050 AD.

 In Indian historical timeline, marking with the arrival of Islam in India in twelfth century, further development and literature on Yoga philosophy of Hinduism went into decline.
 By the sixteenth century, Patanjali's Yoga philosophy was nearly extinct.
 Yoga was preserved by sadhus (ascetics, sannyasis) of India.
 Some of the Hindu yoga elements were adopted by Sufi sect of Muslims in India.
 The Sufi Muslims at times adopted and protected the Yoga tradition of Hindus during the Islamic rule of India, and at other times helped the persecution and violence against those Hindus.
 The Mughal Emperor Akbar, known for his syncretic tolerance, was attracted to and patronized Yoga philosophy of Hinduism.

 Comparison with Buddhism

-The yoga scholar Stephen Cope identifies the following similarities between Raja yoga and Buddhism.
+The yoga scholar Stephen Cope identifies the following similarities between Rāja yoga and Buddhism.
 He notes that the two philosophies are not the same, but are strikingly similar, having shared a long period of interchange up to about 500 CE.